Tips From Remote Workers on Working From Home Effectively

 Make Mental Health A Top Priority

-It’s no secret that isolating yourself from your coworkers, friends, and family, can take a toll on health and wellness.
+It’s no secret that being isolating from coworkers, friends, and family, can take a toll on health and wellness and sometimes make employees hate their job.
 But going remote doesn’t mean you can’t still keep a sense of community with coworkers or make time for other healthy habits without leaving your house or going to the gym.
 The more time you spend prioritizing your mental health, the more productive and proud you’ll feel at the end of the day, not only for the work you’ve accomplished, but for the benefits to your body, mind, and spirit.

 #1 - Do Simple Brain Focusing Exercises